Back Button

 What I learned

-After spending three years of my life working full time on this project, I learned three main valuable lessons: an idea is worthless without good execution, the best way to learn is to make mistakes and alone we go faster, together we go further.
+After spending three years of my life working full time on Luggy, I came away with three lessons that continue to guide me: an idea is worthless without strong execution, the best way to learn is through mistakes, and while you can move fast alone, you go much further with a team.

-If I had to start this project again, I would avoid making this crucial mistake - and I think that makes me confident about my future as a Product Designer.
-I was able to work on all stages of the process of creating an app, and I consider that an impressive asset.
+If I had to start over, I would avoid the mistakes I made early on — and that gives me confidence in my future as a Product Designer.
+Luggy gave me the chance to work through every stage of creating an app, from concept to launch to growth, and I see that as an invaluable asset.

 Impact

-Luggy brought thousands of travelers together and allowed them to share their adventures.
-Luggy allowed parents to follow the journey of their son on a trip to the other side of the world.
-Luggy allowed a father to follow the daily life of his wife and son.
-Luggy showed the beauty in travel separate from the superficiality of “likes” and “follows.”
+Luggy brought together thousands of travelers and gave them a space to share their adventures.
+It allowed parents to follow their son’s journey across the world, and a father to stay connected with the daily life of his wife and child while they were away.
+More than anything, Luggy highlighted the beauty of travel without the superficiality of “likes” and “follows.”